-The Attorney Diversion and Assistance Act directs the State Bar to develop continuing legal education courses and materials related to the prevention, detection and treatment of substance abuse.
-As it has since 2006, the Lawyer Assistance Program during 2012 offered a free one-hour self-study MCLE package that was available to all California attorneys via download from a free-standing educational website: www.calbarlap.com.
+As it has since 2006, the Lawyer Assistance Program during 2013 offered a free one-hour self-study MCLE package that was available to all California attorneys via download from a free-standing educational website: www.calbarlap.com.
 This is a popular resource for attorneys who appreciate the convenience of affordable, approved self-study material on this required topic.

 In addition, the program continued to offer free MCLE presentations covering substance abuse, depression, stress and the services of the LAP to local, statewide and specialty bar associations as well as to law firms.
 Satisfaction with LAP presentations is reflected in the favorable comments received and by the large number of requests for LAP staff to speak before the same associations and firms year after year.
-The organizations listed in the next column received presentations from the LAP during 2012 (partial list):
+The organizations listed below received presentations from the LAP during 2013 (partial list):